SayanMz/Calculator/README.md

 A simple java project built on Android Studio during 2022.
 This project was built from scratch.
-Learnt to play with buttons and logic building those calculations.
+Learnt to play with buttons and building logic for those calculations.
 It was a lot of hard work and I hope you would appreciate it.